DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 ## Installation using Docker image

 The easier way to test robot voice control is to use Docker container.
 To install Docker please refer to [Docker installation manual](https://docs.docker.com/engine/install/ubuntu/).
+You should also set permission for docker to avoid additional problems.
+Official docker manual is available [here](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 ### With ROSbot